sofiafahle/phpmvc_project/README.md

 This project is based on Anax-MVC which has external dependencies.
 Install these using composer and the composer.json file in the base directory.

 ### Config you database connection details
-Edit the connection details for your database using one of the example config files found in vendor/mos/cdatabase/webroot.
-Place your config file in app/config.
+Edit the connection details for your database in the config_mysql.php file in app/config, or using one of the example config files found in vendor/mos/cdatabase/webroot.
+Place the file in app/config.
+The installation is tested for MySQL.
+If you switch config file to for example config_sqlite.php you must update the link in src/DI/CDIFactoryDefault.
+Search for 'mysql'.

 ### Use updated CFormElement
 This project uses Markdown for all user content, and for ease of use has a live preview editor.
 This requires an updated version of CFormElement.
 You will find it in your app/src folder.
 Move it from app/src/HTMLForm and replace the existing one in vendor/mos/cform/src/HTMLform.